-Acetaminophen and Tramadol Hydrochloride Tablets are indicated for the symptomatic treatment of moderate to severe pain.
+Tramadol Hydrochloride and Acetaminophen tablets are indicated for the symptomatic treatment of moderate to severe pain.

-The use of Acetaminophen and Tramadol Hydrochloride Tablets should be restricted to patients whose moderate to severe pain is considered to require a combination of tramadol and Acetaminophen.
+The use of Tramadol Hydrochloride and Acetaminophen tablets should be restricted to patients whose moderate to severe pain is considered to require a combination of tramadol and acetaminophen.